mdavis332/DomainPasswordSpray/README.md

 This module uses Warren Frame's (@RamblingCookieMonster) Invoke-Parallel to process the users simultaneously in batches of 20 and speed up the spray.
 In tests, this has reduced scan time by up to 83%.
 This module has been tested against 9000 users in a production AD environment with a runtime under 60 seconds.

 ## Quick Start Guide
+Minimum PowerShell version: 3
+No other modules required (has been coded to preclude the need for the ActiveDirectory module)

 Open a PowerShell terminal from the Windows command line with 'powershell.exe -exec bypass'.

 CD to the DomainPasswordSpray root and: